IMI ConcePTION WP2: Core data elements for pregnancy pharmacovigilance

 Please Note: The recommendations provided below will be regular reviewed and updated to ensure alignment with current practises in pregnancy pharmacovigilance research.

 - Table 4: Maternal medical history details

-- Table 5: Family medical history details
+- Table 5: Family medical history and obstetric history details

 - Table 6: Pregnancy medication exposure details

 - Table 7: Maternal illness and obstetric complication details

 - Table 9: Delivery details

 - Table 10: Live/stillborn birth outcome details

 - Table 11: Live born neonatal/infant outcome details